claylo/pecl-info/README.md

 <p>MongoDB driver for PHP</p>

 ```
-The purpose of this driver is to provide exceptionally thin glue between MongoDB and PHP, implementing only fundamental and performance-critical components necessary to build a fully-functional MongoDB driver.
+The purpose of this driver is to provide exceptionally thin glue between MongoDB

-Windows builds are attached to GitHub releases: https://github.com/mongodb/mongo-php-driver/releases
+and PHP, implementing only fundamental and performance-critical components
+necessary to build a fully-functional MongoDB driver.
 ```
 <p><ul>
 <li>License: Apache-2.0</li>
-<li>Latest Release: <a href="https://pecl.php.net/get/mongodb-1.17.3">1.17.3</a> on 15 Mar 2024</li>
+<li>Latest Release: <a href="https://pecl.php.net/get/mongodb-1.18.0">1.18.0</a> on 27 Mar 2024</li>
 <li>Release data in JSON: <a href="data/packages/mongodb.json">mongodb.json</a></li>
 <li><a href="https://pecl.php.net/packages/mongodb">mongodb on PECL</a></li>
 <li><a href="https://www.php.net/mongodb">:book: Documentation</a> &nbsp; <a href="https://www.mongodb.com/docs/drivers/php-drivers/">:house: Home</a> &nbsp; <a href="https://github.com/mongodb/mongo-php-driver">:sparkles: Source</a> &nbsp; <a href="https://jira.mongodb.org/browse/PHPC">:lady_beetle: Issues</a> &nbsp; <a href="https://pecl.php.net/package-stats.php?pid=981&rid=&cid=7">:bar_chart: Stats</a></li>